RickRomig/i3wm-debian/README.md

 	- Highly recommend setting up a separate home partition.
 It makes life easier.
 2. In the software selection page:
 	- Uncheck all desktop environments.
 	- Check SSH server.
 SSH is used to administer all Linux systems on MosfaNet.
+(Shouldn't be needed in a VM.)
 	- Check Standard system utilities.
 3. Reboot
 ## i3 Installation